Eddie Mosley: Crimes

 On February 1, 1979, Mosley was transferred to the South Florida State Hospital in Pembroke Pines.
-After completing a five-month treatment course, in the summer of that year, he was deemed cured and no longer a danger to society, and was released, but had to continue his treatment on an outpatient basis by visiting a psychiatrist at the Henderson Mental Health Clinic, in southwest Fort Lauderdale.
-After his release, Eddie moved back into his parents' house.
+After completing a five-month treatment course, in the summer of that year he was deemed cured and no longer a danger to society, and was released, but had to continue his treatment on an outpatient basis by visiting a psychiatrist at the Henderson Mental Health Clinic in southwest Fort Lauderdale.
+After his release, Mosley moved back into his parents' house.
 Over the next seven months, seven young girls were found raped and murdered in the area.
 All of the murders were committed in the vicinity of Mosley's home, and he quickly became the prime suspect.
 In early 1980, fearful of the increased attention of law enforcement upon him, he left the city and moved to Lakeland, where his grandmother lived.
 Not long after, he became the prime suspect in the disappearances of two girls, Ida Eagles and Letha Mae Williams, who went missing shortly after his arrival.
 Mosley was arrested and subsequently interrogated, but was released, as the victims' bodies couldn't be located.
 He returned to Fort Lauderdale, where on April 12, 1980, he was arrested while attempting to rape a young girl.
 He was found guilty, and sentenced to 15 years imprisonment.
 While Mosley was in prison, the skeletal remains of Eagles and Williams were discovered near Lakeland.
-While incarcerated at the Broward County Jail, Eddie exhibited very aggressive behavior, often physically and sexually harassing other prisoners, and on one occasion, even confronting the guards and threatening to set the place ablaze.
+While incarcerated at the Broward County Jail, Mosley exhibited very aggressive behavior, often physically and sexually harassing other prisoners, and on one occasion, even confronting the guards and threatening to set the place ablaze.
 His family later hired a lawyer who filed an appeal to overturn his verdict in a new trial, citing the incompetence of Mosley's previous lawyer, who hadn't filed for a psychological examination of his client.
 The Appellate Court found significant flaws in the procedure, and would eventually overturn the conviction.
 At the new trial, the court took into account the mitigating factors and resentenced Mosley to a shorter prison term.
 Since he had spent more than 3 years in prison by that time, on December 15, 1983, he was paroled following a court decision.